josemaria-gomez/josemaria-gomez/README.md

-## Hi there!
+## Hi there! ✍️

 I'm José María Gómez Fernández.
-A PhD in Condensed Matter Physics, Nanoscience & Biophysics with a background in Advanced Materials, Nanotechnology and Chemistry.
+A PhD in Condensed Matter Physics & Nanoscience with a background in Advanced Materials, Nanotechnology, and Chemistry.

-Currently transitioning into Data Analytics, Business Intelligence and Tech Consulting.
+:rocket: Currently transitioning into Data Analytics, Business Intelligence, and Tech Consulting.

 I enjoy transforming complex data into clear insights, combining scientific rigor with analytical thinking